Panjurli: Legend

 According to Tulunadu legend, Panjuruli was born of divine intervention connected to Mount Kailash.
 The primary legend recounts how, after a wild boar died at Kailash, the orphaned piglet was adopted by Goddess Parvati out of compassion.
-Lord Shiva, angered by the boar's presence, exiled the animal spirit to Earth.
+Lord Shiva, angered by the boar's aggressive behaviour, which destroyed the plants in his garden, exiled the boar to Earth.
 Blessed by Parvati, the piglet transformed into Panjuruli, taking on the role of protector of forests, crops, and those who respect the natural order.

 Further tales describe Panjuruli as a gentle guardian, intervening to safeguard villages and uphold justice.
 The deity is always portrayed as benevolent—bestowing blessings on those who honor traditions and delivering retribution to those who harm the environment or violate social norms.

 In ritual and folklore, Panjuruli is paired with the spirit Guliga, representing a cosmic balance: while Panjuruli embodies mercy, fertility, and care for nature, Guliga is the enforcer of justice and retribution, thus reinforcing the duality of protection and discipline in Tulu Nadu belief systems.